shannonlong/shannonlong.github.io/README.md

 ## Host Locally
 `python3 -m http.server`

+## How to build site
+The sites content is seperated into parts which reside inside `/src/`.
+To edit the site make changes to the files under `/src`.
+Then build the final files by running `./build.sh` from the project root directory.

 ## How to change images
 All the site images are store under `/assets/images`.
 To change them you need to convert the images to JPG and generate a thumbnail version.